Mawalan Marika: Career

 His style is characteristic of the Dhuwa moiety, featuring many dots, diagonal lines, and geometric/diamond shapes.
 One of the innovations for which Marika is credited is the use of episodic or panel style bark paintings and breaking away from the use of rarrk by using dotting techniques and more figural elements.
 A notable trait of many of his paintings is the striking use of yellow ochre, which features heavily in all his works, sculptural and painted.
 Many of his works deal with subjects relating to the sacred stories and ceremonies of the clan.
+He often distinguished overlapping figures by using contrasts between curved and straight lines, or rounded and angular shapes.
+These visual techniques added rhythm and a clear narrative structure to his compositions, particularly in works like The Wagilag Sisters.

+Marika’s influence extended beyond Australia.
+In 1960, Pablo Picasso is said to have sent a letter to the Yirrkala Mission expressing his admiration for Marika’s work and his envy of the artist’s ability to produce such powerful images, a gesture that highlights the global artistic impact of Yolŋu bark painting.

+Marika was one of the first artists to break from tradition and teach his daughters (i.e. women) how to paint the sacred madayin clan designs.
+Marika advocated for the teaching of Yolŋu culture to the general Australian population, and negotiated the foundation of a Methodist mission at Yirrkala in 1935.
+One way he tried to encourage this transmission of knowledge was the establishment of commercial production of bark paintings through the mission.
+Marika’s works were among those recorded and catalogued during the 1948 American-Australian Scientific Expedition to Arnhem Land, an event that helped introduce Yolŋu art to a broader anthropological audience.